 How trams address the rural commuters

-Many rural commuters prefer to drive to Bath rather than get on a rural bus and queue in traffic for a long time to get into Bath, and which queuing puts up the cost of the bus.
-Trams have a proven ability to solve in-city congestion by attracting car drivers out of their cars, this mean that rural commuters are more likely to use a rural bus because it will be quicker and cheaper as a result.
+Trams have a proven ability to solve in-city congestion by attracting car drivers out of their cars, this mean that rural commuters are more likely to use a rural bus because it will be less delayed in Bath and cheaper as a result.
 This has a positive feedback effect on the rural buses because yet more cars are removed from the Bath traffic queues who are now in the bus.

 Trams to Radstock

 Since huge amounts of traffic comes in from Radstock and its environs, clearly a tram or light rail should be re-installed along the line of the Somerset and Dorset Railway, or the gradients are not to steep as to preclude on-street running along the existing main road the A367.

 Trams to Bristol